February 2021

 2013: Production entered hiatus.

-So, that’s a brief introduction to Squirrel and Hedgehog.
-The best way to find out more is having a look for yourself.
-Videos can be found on YouTube with English subtitles.
+So, that’s a brief introduction to this popular North Korean animation.
+The best way to find out more is to have a look for yourself.
+You can find videos on YouTube with English subtitles.